This is an attempt to track all the technologies I used and everything else I have been doing in the field of Computer Science

 Université Pierre et Marie Curie (Paris 6), now Sorbonne Université.

-2002: Master of Science in Computer Science, with major in Networking - with honors (DEA Informatique Fondamentale et Applications, filière réseaux - mention Bien).
+2002: Master of Science in Computer Science, with major in Networking (DEA Informatique Fondamentale et Applications, filière réseaux - mention Bien).

-2001: Postgraduate Degree in Computer Science - with honors (Maîtrise Informatique - mention Assez Bien).
+2001: Postgraduate Degree in Computer Science (Maîtrise Informatique - mention Assez Bien).

-2000: Bachelor of Science in Computer Science - with honors (Licence Informatique - mention Assez Bien).
+2000: Bachelor of Science in Computer Science (Licence Informatique - mention Assez Bien).

 Studies in Physics and Computer Science.